An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

 A possible strategy to minimize the distance between the RF coil and the sample, and to optimally orient the generated B-field polarization $\mathbf{B}_\mathrm{RF} \perp \mathbf{B}_0$, is to accomodate the coil inside the vacuum chamber.
-This solution has recently become somewhat more common, but must obviously be planned ahead of constructing the apparatus.
-Further, it presents issues with flexibility and tunability, as well as risks of feedthrough and vacuum pressure failures \cite{GeigerPhD}, due to difficult heat management via the vacuum electrical feedthroughs.
+This solution has recently become somewhat more common, but it must be planned ahead of constructing the apparatus.
+Further, it presents issues with flexibility and tunability, as well as risks of feedthrough and vacuum pressure failures, due to difficult heat management via the vacuum electrical feedthroughs.
 Therefore, we rather consider a wire loop with a diameter of few centimeters placed just outside the chamber within one of the reentrant viewports.
 At the center of the chamber, this will generate only a B-field, the E-field being negligible \footnote{In such near-field quasistatic condition, it is indeed inappropriate to refer to the emitter as an ``antenna'', since the propagating electromagnetic radiation is irrelevant, and we will henceforth simply refer to it as the ``coil''.} (and unnecessary).
 Essentially, the coil transforms the current flowing in it into a B-field, hence in the ideal case no energy is dissipated, the only necessary entity being the current itself.
-Practically, some power is dissipated in conductive parts of the vacuum chamber surrounding the coil, acting as short-circuited loops, and in all resistive elements within the coil circuit placed between the generator and the coil.
+Practically, some power is dissipated in the coil itself, in the conductive parts of the vacuum chamber surrounding the coil, and in all resistive elements within the circuit placed between the generator and the coil (e.g.~parasitic resistances associated with transmission line losses).